 Studies reveal that women play eminent roles in entrepreneurial activities and economic development.
 The push and pull of the economic sectors have enabled more job creation and female employment.
 Research suggests that women constitute 41% of the employed force on a global scale and 252 million females are performing entrepreneurial tasks with an active role in sci-tech.
-Moreover, a cloud app development services company in the US claims that 32% of small businesses and franchises are operated by females in the US.
+Moreover, a Software development services company in the US claims that 32% of small businesses and franchises are operated by females in the US.

 Women in 4IR